MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 Why is God calling him a mighty man of valour when he is scared and running away and hiding from the enemy?

-Because God looks at what
+Because God looks at what you will be, not what you are now!
+If you carry on with the story of Gideon.
+Gideon goes on to take down the whole Midianite army with only 300 soldier

 You were darkness and you are now light
 Salt and light